PVPINStudio/PVPINCore/README.md

 execute them.

 All the commands provide tab completes, so you won't need to check the file name / plugin name by yourself.

+You may also temporarily load some JavaScript code using the following command:

+`/pvpincore eval <JavaScript>` -- Directly execute some JavaScript code.

+`/pvpincore eval` -- Reads the contents of the written book in the command sender's hand, and execute the string content as a piece of JavaScript code.